-15 months 18 months 2 years 2 1 / 2 years 3 years 3 1 / 2 years 4 years 5 years Fine motor/ perceptual coordination Note spontaneous effort, attention to directions, ability to copy from a model, attention to task, and quality of movements Constructional skills with 1" cubes Puts one cube on top of another Makes a tower of 3 cubes Makes a tower of 6 cubes Puts 3 cubes in a row for a 'train' Makes a 'train' with a 'chimney' 3-brick bridge from a model Steps of 6 cubes from a model Steps of 10 cubes from a model Pencil grasp and drawing In prone at distal end Middle of pencil Mature grasp (tripod grasp) Makes a mark on paper Straight scribble Circular scribble Line in imitation Copies: O Copies: + Copies \Box : $4-4^{1}/{2}$ years Copies: ∆ Shape sorting (visuo-spatial skills) Simple shapes: O and □ O, \square and Δ O, \square and \triangle given in a random order Good scanning of shape sorter before putting shape in, and rotating shapes to align; little or no pushing of shapes Language, communication and social interaction Note way of talking, use of language to express needs, share interest and converse Understanding Simple requests in context: "Give me -" Knows 2-3 body parts Gives 2 or more objects when asked Prepositions: 'in,' on'; gives objects by function Prepositions: 'under'/ 'over'; Size: 'big'/ 'small' Size: 'longer'/ 'shorter'; names four colours (colour matching 21⁄2 years) Can follow a 'joined up' direction Communication and social interaction Initiates communication, shows, points, many spontaneous words, repeats words Puts 2 words together in phrases Sentences of 3+ words, personal pronouns ('I', 'mine').
+15 months 18 months 2 years 2 1⁄2 years 3 years 31⁄2 years 4 years 5 years Fine motor/ perce Note spontaneous - ability to co py from a mode el, attention to tas k, and quality of f movements Constructional skills with 1" cubes Puts one cube on top of another Makes a tower of 3 cubes Makes a tower of 6 cubes Puts 3 cubes in a row for a 'train' Makes a 'train' with a 'chimney' 3-brick bridge from a model Steps of 6 cubes from a model Steps o 10 cube from a model Pencil grasp and drawing In prone at distal end Middle of pencil Mature grasp (tripod grasp) Makes a mark on paper Straight scribble Circular scribble Line in imitation Copies: O Copies: + Copies \Box : $4-4^{1}/{2}$ years Copies: Shape sorting (visuo-spatial skills) Simple shapes: O and □ O, □ and △ O, \square and \triangle given in a random order Good scanning of shape sorter before putting shape in, and rotating shapes to align; little or no pushing of shapes Language, commu Note way of talkin interest and con verse Understanding Simple requests in context: "Give me -" Knows 2-3 body parts Gives 2 or more objects when asked Prepositions: 'in', 'on'; gives objects by function Prepositions: 'under'/ 'over'; Size: 'big'/ 'small' Size: 'longer'/ 'shorter'; names four colours (colour matching 21⁄2 years) Can follow a 'joined up' direction Communication and social interaction Initiates communication, shows, points, many spontaneous words, repeats words Puts 2 words together in phrases Sentences of 3+ words, personal pronouns ('I, 'mine').
 Can give full name and sex.
-Asks 'what'/ 'where' questions Joined sentences, speech mostly clear Play and social interaction Note initiating interactions and responding to parent/ examiner/ other children, and use of eye contact and gestures First, make sure th Brushes own/ mother's hair here is a cup. a gla: Brushes doll's hair, may feed/ put doll/ teddy to bed Plays with small toys, relates 2 toys.
-Watches other children.
+Asks 'what'/ 'where' questions Joined sentences, speech mostly clear Play and social in Note initiating into ponding to pa rent/ exami ner/ other child lren, and use of ey ve contact and g estures Ş Brushes own/ mother's hair Brushes Pl ther's doll's re small toys, oys.
+Watches dren.
 Develops sequence with small toys.
 Plays with other children.
 Can share.
 Offers comfort.
 Role plays and makes up stories.
 Understands how others may think.

-First, make sure there is a cup, a glass and a spoon within the reach of the child, and then, without indicating with your finger or eyes, say, "Give me the one we drink with" or "Give me the one we eat with".
+First, make sure that the two things that you want to ask for are within the reach of the child, and then, without indicating with your finger or eyes, say,

-First, make sure that the two things that you want to ask for are within the reach of the child, and then, without indicating with your finger or eyes, say, "First give me the pencil and then put the spoon in the cup".
+"First give me the pencil and then put the spoon in the cup".

 Getting children to draw a human figure, a man or daddy, or woman or mummy is an easy way to glimpse an aspect of their developmental maturity.
 By the age of three years most children draw a person as a circle with arms and legs coming out of it, sometimes with some added dots for eyes.

 By five years, however, their drawing is much more refined, with the head and the trunk drawn separately and arms and legs coming out of the trunk.